imhicihu/Biblio-search/code_signing_mac_app.md

 When opening it up for the first time you will be prompted that the developer cannot be verified.
 Hit cancel, go to `Security` and `Privacy` where there should be a section explaining that "BiblioSearcher" was blocked and an `Open Anyway` button next to it.
 Click that.
 ---------
+_Note for Mac macOS Mojave users_: if you see `App can't be opened because Apple cannot check it for malicious software` when opening `BiblioSearcher` the first time, you can right-click the application and choose `Open`.
+This should only be required the first time opening on Mojave.